ivanvorobei/SPLarkController/README.md

 <img src="https://github.com/IvanVorobei/SPStorkController/blob/master/Resources/Preview.gif" width="440">

 You can buy source code of this app on [xcode-shop.com](https://xcode-shop.com).
-Price: $200.
+Price - $200.
 Please, see [detailed preview](https://xcode-shop.com/assets/preview/debts.mov) or download app [from AppStore](https://itunes.apple.com/app/id1446635818).

 ### SPPermission
 Project [SPPermission](https://github.com/IvanVorobei/SPPermission) for managing permissions with customizable visual effects.
 Beautiful dialog increases the chance of approval (which is important when we request notification).
 Simple control of this module saves you hours of development.
 You can start using project with just two lines of code and easy customization!